VictoriaMilani/vmilani.github.io/workingpapers/mariana.md

 ---
 layout: single
 classes: wide
-title: The Effects of the Venezuelan Refugee Crisis on the Brazilian Labor Market
+title: Labor Market Effects of an Environmental Disaster: Evidence from the 2015 Mariana Dam Failure
 permalink: /workingpapers/mariana
 ---
-- <a href="https://arxiv.org/pdf/2302.04201" target="_blank">Pre-print manuscript</a>
+- <a href="https://arxiv.org/pdf/2405.15862" target="_blank">Pre-print manuscript</a>

 ## Abstract
-We use administrative panel data on the universe of Brazilian formal workers to investigate the labor market effects of the Venezuelan crisis in Brazil, focusing on the border state of Roraima.
-The results using difference-in-differences show that the monthly wages of Brazilians in Roraima increased by around 2 percent, which was mostly driven by those working in sectors and occupations with no refugee involvement.
-The study finds negligible job displacement for Brazilians but finds evidence of native workers moving to occupations without immigrants.
-We also find that immigrants in the informal market offset the substitution effects in the formal market.
+This paper examines the labor market impacts of the 2015 Mariana Dam disaster in Brazil.
+It contrasts two theoretical models: an urban spatial equilibrium model and a factor of production model, with diverging perspectives on environmental influences on labor outcomes.
+Utilizing rich national administrative and spatial data, the study reveals that the unusual environmental alteration, with minimal human capital loss, primarily affected outcomes via the factor of production channel.
+Nevertheless, spatial equilibrium dynamics are discernible within certain market segments.
+This research contributes to the growing literature on environmental changes and its economic consequences.

 ### Suggested Citation
-Sant'Anna, Hugo and Samyam Shrestha. ``The Effects of the Venezuelan Refugee Crisis on the Brazilian Labor Market.'', April 2024.
-Revise and resubmit, *Journal of Economic Geography*.
+Sant'Anna, Hugo. ``Labor Market Effects of an Environmental Disaster: Evidence from the 2015 Mariana Dam Failure.'', Jun 2024. *Working Paper*.